pbreheny/plmmr/README.md

 The branches of this repo are organized in the following way:

   - `master` is the main (or 'head') branch.

-  - `gwas_scale` is where I've been working to improve `plmmr` functionality for analyzing genome-wide scale data.
-This will bring some notable user-facing changes; stay tuned for more updates.

   - `gh_pages` is where we are keeping all the documentation for `plmmr`

   - `sign_flip` is an **archived** branch where we have examined the issues caused by +/- signs being flipped as part of truncated SVD.

+  - `gwas_scale` is an **archived** branch that contains the development version of the package I used to run my dissertation analysis.